systemcarl/weblog/articles/devlogs/blank/quoteblock-alerts.md

     that implement alert block parsing.
 So, it was up to me to implement the [necessary logic] to parse the quote block
     alert type declarations and convert them into something more legible.
-This isn't the first parser rule I added to format my weblog articles;
+This isn't the first parser rule I added to format my weblog articles.
+I already had to:
-I had to [add custom theme classes] to integrate the
+- [add custom theme classes] to integrate the [application theming system] to be able to apply text fonts and other styles
-    [application theming system] to apply text fonts and other styles (especially to get footnotes looking right), and [integrate syntax highlighting] required some additional parsing logic as well.
+      (especially to get footnotes looking right), and
+- [integrate syntax highlighting], which required some additional parsing logic as well.
 However, it was a bit trickier this time.
 Since *Markdown it!* divides the content during parsing,